This blog article was written by Pankaj Kohli

 The current wave of change and innovation started approximately 5 years ago and it is focused on delivering value to the customer.
 This transformation requires a Technology, Analytics, and Process Excellence (T.A.P.™) approach.

-Some companies are already using this T.A.P.™ approach, but many have yet to explore what is now possible.
+Some companies are already using this T.A.P.™ approach, but many have yet to explore what is now possible, learn more about all this through our customer experience analytics!

 I have examples and case studies I can share if you would like more information on the possibilities.
 Get in touch with me via LinkedIn.